M.Ed. in Counselor Education

 Admission to these 60-hour programs is highly competitive, and the faculty makes every effort to assist students in individualizing a graduate program to match their professional needs and interests.

-The M.Ed. in Counselor Education program has three concentrations: college counseling and student affairs, school counseling, and couples and family counseling (summer only start).
+The M.Ed. in Counselor Education program has three concentrations: college counseling and student affairs, school counseling, and couples and family counseling.
 Each concentration embeds the academic requirements for the Licensed Professional Counselor (LPC) into the program.
 Additional information about the requirements to complete the LPC professional requirements in Virginia can be found here.

 Current VCU undergraduate junior standing psychology students may be eligible for the Accelerated B.S. in Psychology to M.Ed. in Counselor Education program.
 Admissions requirements and deadlines are the same as the general application process.
 Learn more here.